SlybootsStudio/iqrpg.guide/dungeons.md

 Dungeons are a way to gain certain types of resources in bulk.
 The type of dungeons you can enter depends on two factors, your dungeoneering level and if you have a key for that specific dungeon.

-> **New players!** Dungeons are not important in the beginning.
-Instead, sell the keys to then buy items you need for upgrades.

 ## Dungeon Types

 A general overview of all dungeons in the game.